lazykern/fsv/README.md

 **2. Login** — fsv needs a browser session cookie (no API key, no password).

-Open `https://yourcompany.freshservice.com`, log in via SSO, then:
+Open `https://yourcompany.freshservice.com`, log in, then:

 1. Open DevTools → Network tab → click any `/api/_/...` request
 2. Right-click the `Cookie:` request header → **Copy value**